19. com

 rotate the dark gray knob to select a device to edit.

-rotate the mid gray knob to select whether timestamp is sent or not.
+rotate the mid gray knob to select which device setting you would like to edit.

 19.5 mtp